 The Republic of Cyprus, on an island in the Eastern Mediterranean, is located south of Turkey and west of Syria and Lebanon.
 The island, the third-largest in the Mediterranean, has an area of 9,251 km² and a total population of around 1.2 million.
 It has been independent since 1960, but, following intercommunal violence between Greek and Turkish Cypriots and a Turkish invasion, a separate Turkish state has existed in the north since 1983.

 In 1191, during the Third Crusade, Richard I (Lionheart) of England captured the island.
 He sold it a year later to the Knights Templar, a Catholic military order set up to protect crusaders to the Holy Land.
-They then, after a bloody revolt by the islanders, sold it to Guy of Lusignan, a French Poitevin knight, who had been the king of the “Kingdom of Jerusalem”, a crusader state, until 1192.
-He established a dynasty that lasted until 1473 when the Republic of Venice assumed control.
-Venice formally annexed Cyprus in 1489 and the Walls of Nicosia date from this period.
-The Ottoman Empire that had been growing in power and had conquered Constantinople (now İstanbul) in 1453, frequently raided Cyprus and in 11538 they captured Limassol.
+After a bloody revolt by the islanders, the Knights Templar sold it to Guy of Lusignan, a French Poitevin knight, the King of the “Kingdom of Jerusalem”, a crusader state, until 1192.
+He established a dynasty that lasted until 1473, when the Republic of Venice assumed control.
+Venice formally annexed Cyprus in 1489, and the Walls of Nicosia date from this period.
+The Ottoman Empire that had been growing in power and had conquered Constantinople (now İstanbul) in 1453 frequently raided Cyprus, and in 1538 they captured Limassol.
 Following this, the Venetians also fortified the cities of Famagusta and Kyrenia.
 In 1570 Ottoman forces invaded en masse and, despite strong resistance, brought Cyprus under its control, with massacres of many Greek and Armenian Christian inhabitants.
-Turkish soldiers settled on the island, while Turkish peasants and artisans were brought in from Anatolia.
+Turkish soldiers settled on the island and brought in Turkish peasants and artisans from Anatolia.
 Ottoman rule lasted for over three centuries, sometimes harsh, sometimes indifferent, with the Greek Cypriot population represented by the head of the Orthodox Church of Cyprus.
-When in 1821 the War of Independence broke out in Greece, several Greek Cypriots went there to join; this led the Ottoman authorities to execute hundreds of Greek Cypriots, including the Archbishop and four other bishops, who were beheaded.
-In 1828 Greece’s first president called for “Enosis”, the union of Cyprus with Greece and this became a popular idea, especially since Ottoman misrule had left the people impoverished, oppressed and exploited.
+When in 1821, the War of Independence broke out in Greece, several Greek Cypriots went there to join; this led the Ottoman authorities to execute hundreds of Greek Cypriots, including the Archbishop and four other bishops, who were beheaded.
+In 1828 Greece’s first president called for “Enosis”, the union of Cyprus with Greece.
+It became a popular idea, especially since Ottoman misrule had left the people impoverished, oppressed and exploited.

-In 1878, in the aftermath of the Russo-Turkish war, the British Empire took over the administration of the island as a protectorate, in exchange for military support to the Ottoman Empire if Russia would attempt to seize territories of the Ottomans in Asia.
+In 1878, in the aftermath of the Russo-Turkish war, the British Empire took over the island’s administration as a protectorate in exchange for military support to the Ottoman Empire if Russia attempted to seize territories Ottomans in Asia.
 The Greeks at first welcomed the British administration, believing that, like the Ionian islands, they would help unite Cyprus with Greece.
-But this didn’t happen; the British imposed heavy taxes to cover the compensation which they were paying to the Sultan for having conceded the island to them.
-Cyprus stayed de jure Ottoman territory until 1914 when it was formally annexed and occupied militarily.
-The following year, during the First World War, offered to cede Cyprus to Greece, but on condition that Greece would join the war on their side.
-The Greek king declined the offer and in 1925 Britain declared Cyprus a Crown Colony.
-Two years earlier the Turkish Republic had stated it no longer claimed the island.
+But this didn’t happen; the British imposed heavy taxes to cover the compensation they were paying to the Sultan for conceding the island.
+Cyprus stayed de jure Ottoman territory until 1914, when it was formally annexed and occupied militarily.
+During the First World War, Britain offered to cede Cyprus to Greece the following year, but on condition that Greece would join the war on their side.
+The Greek King declined the offer, and in 1925 Britain declared Cyprus a Crown Colony.
+Two years earlier, the Turkish Republic had stated it no longer claimed the island.

 The population of Cyprus was around 74% Greek, three times that of the Turkish Cypriots.
 There was also a small minority of Lebanese Maronite Christians, Armenians and Latins.
-The Greek Cypriot population had hoped that the British administration would lead to “Enosis”, union with Greece; it had made the offer to Greece in 1915 after all.
-However, the Turkish Cypriots were against this; they had seen what had happened in Crete, that had joined Greece with its Turkish inhabitants expelled.
+The Greek Cypriot population had hoped that the British administration would lead to “Enosis”, a union with Greece; it had made the offer to Greece in 1915, after all.
+However, the Turkish Cypriots were against this; they had seen what had happened in Crete when it joined Greece and expelled its Turkish inhabitants.
 In 1955 a Greek Army officer and war veteran, Georgios Grivas, founded a Greek Cypriot nationalist guerrilla organisation called ΕΟΚΑ (Ethniki Organosis Kyprion Agoniston - National Organisation of Cypriot Fighters).
 It aimed to end British rule and eventually union with Greece: the island had historically been Greek in culture and language, and Greek Cypriots considered it their right.
-The Turkish Cypriots now also viewed themselves as a distinct ethnic group and believed they too should have the right of self-determination.
+The Turkish Cypriots now also viewed themselves as a distinct ethnic group and believed they should have the right to self-determination.
 Because they were a minority, annexation to Turkey was not feasible, so they favoured “Taksim”, partitioning the island into a Greek and Turkish sector.
-Paramilitary armed groups appeared in 1955 also and were absorbed by a Turkish resistance organisation, TMT (Türk Mukavemet Teşkilatı - Turkish Resistance Organisation).
-The EOKA militants, fighting the British, had at first avoided conflict against the Turkish Cypriots but in 1957 attacks started, leading to Intercommunal violence, forcing the British to try to restore order.
+Paramilitary armed groups appeared in 1955 and were absorbed by a Turkish resistance organisation, TMT (Türk Mukavemet Teşkilatı - Turkish Resistance Organisation).
+The EOKA militants, fighting the British, had at first avoided conflict against the Turkish Cypriots.
+But, in 1957, attacks started, leading to Intercommunal violence, forcing the British to try to restore order.
 Violence escalated during 1958 with many fatalities.
 Archbishop Makarios III, the political leader of EOKA, declared at the end of 1958 he was ready for a compromise solution, as Greek Cypriots, frustrated by the fighting and violence, were turning against the organisation.
 Although it was not what they had wanted, both Makarios and Grivas accepted the solution that Cyprus would become an independent Republic.

 A far-right military junta had ruled Greece since 1967.
-On 15 July 1974 a coup d’etat was carried out in Cyprus by their leader, Dimitrios Ioannides, ousting President Makarios and replacing him with Nikos Sampson.
+On 15 July 1974, a coup d’etat was carried out in Cyprus by their leader, Dimitrios Ioannides, ousting President Makarios and replacing him with Nikos Sampson.
 He had been a member of EOKA and now aimed to unite the island to Greece, the “Enosis”.
 Five days later, on 20 July 1974, the Turkish army invaded the island, bombing Greek positions and dropping hundreds of paratroopers.
 They swiftly occupied the area between Nicosia and Kyrenia and eventually landed 30,000 troops and military vehicles.
 Their justification was to restore the Treaty of Guarantee of 1960.
 However, the United Nations and the international community rejected this.
-A ceasefire was agreed, and the regime of Nikos Sampson collapsed, following the fall of the junta in Athens.
-Makarios returned to Cyprus in December 1974, and constitutional order was restored - but the Turkish troops remained, occupying 36% of the island in the north, evicting 180,000 Greek Cypriots from their homes.
+A ceasefire was agreed.
+Following the fall of the junta in Athens, the regime of Nikos Sampson collapsed.
+Makarios returned to Cyprus in December 1974 and restored constitutional order - but the Turkish troops remained, occupying 36% of the island in the north and evicting 180,000 Greek Cypriots from their homes.
 Also, 50,000 Turkish Cypriots were displaced, settling in the homes of displaced Greeks in the north.
 An Autonomous Turkish Cypriot Administration had been formed in the north after the invasion.
-The “Turkish Federated State of Cyprus” was declared in 1975, as the first step towards a federated Cypriot state.
+The “Turkish Federated State of Cyprus” was declared in 1975 as the first step towards a federated Cypriot state.
 But the Republic of Cyprus and the United Nations rejected this.
-On 15 November 1983 the north unilaterally declared its independence, as the “Turkish Republic of Northern Cyprus”, with Rauf Denktaş as its President.
-This declaration of independence was also rejected by the Republic of Cyprus and the international community: only Turkey recognised it.
+On 15 November 1983, the north unilaterally declared its independence as the “Turkish Republic of Northern Cyprus”, with Rauf Denktaş as its President.
+The Republic of Cyprus and the international community rejected this declaration of independence: only Turkey recognised it.

-Turkey has sent around 150,000 settlers from Anatolia to the north of Cyprus, in violation of the Geneva Convention and various UN resolutions.
-This has created tensions, with long-time Turkish Cypriots seeing their culture diluted by the settlers.
+Turkey has sent around 150,000 settlers from Anatolia to the north of Cyprus, violating the Geneva Convention and various UN resolutions.
+It has created tensions, with long-time Turkish Cypriots seeing their culture diluted by the settlers.
 There have been attempts to settle the dispute, but this still has come to naught.
 The United Nations-controlled Green Line provides a buffer zone that separates the two sides and covers 2.67% of the island.
 However, border restrictions were eased by the north in April 2003, and it is now possible to cross between the two sides in Nicosia.
-Cyprus joined the European Union on 1 May 2004, but EU legislation is not valid in Northern Cyprus al long as there is no settlement; the Republic adopted the Euro on 1 January 2008, while the north uses the Turkish Lira.
-Cyprus is a major tourist destination in the Mediterranean and, despite the ongoing division, both sides can be freely visited.
+Cyprus joined the European Union on 1 May 2004, but EU legislation is not valid in Northern Cyprus as long as there is no settlement; the Republic adopted the Euro on 1 January 2008, while the north uses the Turkish Lira.
+Cyprus is a major tourist destination in the Mediterranean, and, despite the ongoing division, one can freely visit both sides.
 It is a fascinating country with a rich history and culture, but the scars of the tragic recent past need a lot of healing.
 There is still hope of reunification.
-On 15 May 2015, President Nicos Anastasiades of the Republic of Cyprus started talks with President Mustafa Akıncı of North Cyprus, a long-standing advocate of the island’s reunification.
+On 15 May 2015, President Nicos Anastasiades of the Republic of Cyprus started talks with President Mustafa Akıncı of North Cyprus, a long-standing reunification advocate.
 He has opposed Turkey’s increasing influence in Northern Cyprus.
-However, the negotiations, in which the United Kingdom, Greece, and Turkey were eventually to participate, ended without a deal on 7 July 2015 and a solution still isn’t in sight.
+However, the negotiations, in which the United Kingdom, Greece, and Turkey eventually participated, ended without a deal on 7 July 2015, and a solution still isn’t in sight.